 Time to Feast (Again)

 Roast feast was on the menu back at camp for dinner as well, so for those that didn’t nanna nap the afternoon away preparations for the feast began,and my oh my what a feast it was.
 Linda excelled at both the shopping list for us all and the coordination of dinner.
 Safe to say none of us were hungry nor was it a late night 😂

-Barely able to coherently shower I was in bed and out to it by about 11.00pm.
+Barely able to coherently talk and shower I was in bed and out to it by about 11.00pm.